-Baby shower gifts can be for baby or mom, but if you’re looking for a unique and thoughtful gift for both baby and mom-to-be and you know she has plans to breastfeed, send her one of our lactation boxes.
+Baby shower gifts can be for baby or mom, but if you’re looking for a unique and thoughtful gift for both baby and mom-to-be and you know she has plans to breastfeed, send her one of our breastfeeding boxes.

-Our lactation boxes are curated by a Registered Dietitian and known to support breastmilk supply.
+Our breastfeeding boxes are curated by a Registered Dietitian and known to support breastmilk supply.
 It includes an assortment of foods, tea, and herbs to help the new mom explore what foods support her in her breastfeeding journey.

 Check out a free baby shower agenda and baby shower checklist (see below!)

 This post was sponsored by Basic Invite.
 All reviews and opinions expressed in this post are based on my personal view.